jenkins-khan/jenkins-php-api/README.md

     //string(11) "fedora-pull"
 ```

-List Builds and their status
+List builds and their status
 ----------------------------

 ```php